Are you working on an existing project? Then you don't need to set up a new one. Feel free to skip ahead to the next tutorial:

 Hello.
 Please configure the introduction dialog state with a meaningful message.

 Hello there!
 My name is Choo Choo, a digital assistant that will keep you on track.

-Click on 'Add bot message - text' to add a second message and enter the following text
+Text in the section 'Add bot message' to add a second message and enter the following text:

 How can I help you today?

-You can add as much random messages as you want.
+Tip: you can add as many random messages as you like.

-Click on the Emulator icon in the lower right corner.
+Click on the Emulator icon in the lower right corner to test your bot:

-If you have configured everything correctly, Choo Choo will now reply with the right content.
-You can ignore the debug button for now.
-This will be very useful later when we want to debug more complicated flows.
+If you have configured everything correctly, Choo Choo will now start the conversation with the introduction you just created.
+PS: You can ignore the debug button on the left for now, though this will be useful a little later, when you want to debug more complicated flows.